henkjannl/RoomThermostat/README.md

 # Roomthermostat

-I wanted to create a room thermostat that can be controlled remotely ('honey, did you remember to turn down the heating?') but which also remains fully operational if internet connectivity is lost.
+I wanted to create a room thermostat that can be controlled remotely ('honey, did you remember to switch off the heating?') but which also remains fully operational if internet connectivity is lost.
 Therefore it can be controlled through Telegram, but also via the hardware unit if WiFi is down.
 This is also useful since visitors may not want to use Telegram.

 <p align="center">
   <img src="02 User interface\photo.png" alt="photo" width="500"/>